-The participation rules for employees are even simpler.
+Eligibility / Participation RulesThe participation rules for employees are even simpler.
 An employee is eligible to participate in a SIMPLE IRA if they have received at least $5,000 in annual compensation at least twice in the past, and is expected to be paid at least $5,000 in the current year.
 The employer has the discretion to have less restrictive requirements if they choose to do so.
 Employees that are covered by a collective bargaining agreement, and have specifically bargained for retirement benefits, can be excluded from the employer's SIMPLE IRA plan.

 Employer ObligationsThe IRS provides employers with a lot of guidance when it comes to setting up a SIMPLE IRA.
 Most large financial institutions can supply employers with a plan document that they can use as a template.
 In addition, there are three steps all employers must take:

 SIMPLE IRA ContributionsIn 2021, the contribution limit for SIMPLE IRAs remains $13,500, the same as 2020.
 This value can increase by the cost of living in the years 2022 and beyond.
 Catch-up contributions in 2020 and 2021 remain at $3,000.
 With SIMPLE IRA plans, the employee makes a voluntary or "elective" deferral that counts not only in the employer's plan, but also towards any other elective plan in which the employee participates.

 Employer MatchingEmployers are generally required to match the employee's contribution on a dollar-for-dollar basis, up to 3% of the employee's compensation.
 Employers may also decide to make "non-elective" contributions equal to 2% of the employee's annual compensation.
-In 2015, this non-elective, 2% contribution was limited to $265,000 in compensation.
+In 2020, this non-elective, 2% contribution was limited to $285,000 in compensation.
 That means the employer was limited to a non-elective contribution of $5,700 in 2020.
 In 2021, the employee compensation limit increases to $290,000, and a non-elective contribution of $5,800 in employer contributions.
 These limits are expected to continue to grow with the cost of living in 2022.
 If an employer decides to make these non-elective contributions, then they are required to make them on a non-discriminatory basis.
 That means all employees making $5,000 or more in annual compensation will be eligible for these 2% contributions.
 Employers may deduct all payments made to their employees' SIMPLE IRAs on their income tax return.

 SIMPLE IRA WithdrawalsQualified distributions, or normal withdrawals, from a SIMPLE IRA can start at age 59 1/2.
 An employer cannot require an employee to keep any portion of their contributions in their account.
 Employers are also not allowed to introduce any plan-specific withdrawal rules.

 Withdrawal ExceptionsSIMPLE IRAs follow the same withdrawal rules that apply to Traditional IRAs, including exceptions.
 But there is a rule that is called the "2-year period" rule that is unique to this type of retirement plan.
 The 2-year period begins on the date on which the employee first participated in any SIMPLE IRA plan maintained by their employer.
 If an employee takes an early distribution within this 2-year period, then the additional tax penalty is raised from 10% to 25%.
 However, if one of the exceptions mentioned earlier applies to these early withdrawals, then the 25% tax penalty is not imposed.
 For more information on the SIMPLE IRA distribution rules, as well as exceptions, take a look at our article: IRA Withdrawals.

 RolloversAs is the situation with IRA rollovers, most transfers from a SIMPLE IRA plan are not considered taxable distributions.
 SIMPLE IRA rollovers are also subject to a two-year rule.
 This means that beginning on the first day that a deposit is made into a SIMPLE IRA plan, the employee must wait two years before the investment can be rolled-over into any other qualified plan, such as a 403(b), 401(k), or another IRA.
 If the employee wants to make a tax-free rollover before the two year rule has expired, then the transfer must be to another SIMPLE IRA account.
 An early distribution that does not satisfy the rollover rules above is subject to an extra 10% tax on the distribution.
 If the two year rule is not satisfied, and the distribution is taxable, the penalty increases to 25%.